godotengine/godot-docs/tutorials/misc/state_design_pattern.rst

 Project setup
 -------------

-This tutorial made an assumption that the node it would be attached to contained a child node which is an :ref:`AnimatedSprite <class_AnimatedSprite>`.
+This tutorial made an assumption that the node it would be attached to contained a child node which is an :ref:`AnimatedSprite <api:class_AnimatedSprite>`.
-There is also the assumption that this :ref:`AnimatedSprite <class_AnimatedSprite>` has at least two animations, the idle and run animations.
-Also, the top-level node is assumed to be a :ref:`KinematicBody2D <class_KinematicBody2D>`.
+There is also the assumption that this :ref:`AnimatedSprite <api:class_AnimatedSprite>` has at least two animations, the idle and run animations.
+Also, the top-level node is assumed to be a :ref:`KinematicBody2D <api:class_KinematicBody2D>`.

 .. image:: img/llama_run.gif